xrozbo03/projekt-DE1-2021/README.md

 ## Final discussion

 All the planned modules and their functions were successfuly constructed and simulated including the ones not in the task.
 There were problems with the simulation of the TOP module which has been solved after a while.
-Problem also occured with serveral outputs.
-Mainy because of the inversion from vector output to logic output.
+Problem also occured with several outputs.
+Mainly because of the inversion from vector output to logic output.
 Asynchronous reset has been replaced by synchrounous.

 ## Video